Congratulations on your admission to the Berkeley Social Welfare MSW Program!

 Accepting Your Admission Offer

 We are eager to learn of your decision and hope to soon welcome you to Berkeley!
 We hope you will let us know as soon as possible.
-Our departmental priority deadline has been adjusted to APRIL 15.
+Our departmental priority deadline is APRIL 15.

 What if I need more time?